 Is an appointment needed for emergency room?

 No. All emergencies are seen on a first-come first-served basis, based on the severity of the emergency.
 Emergencies are seen 24-hours a day, seven days a week, and open all holidays.
-The emergency room can be reached at 727.531.5752.

 How long is the wait time in the emergency room?